 To change the name of the template, or to delete it, use the buttons in the right sidebar of the Devices & Services page.

-Templates support all of the same functions as live devices, except functions related to reading from or writing to an on-boarded device.
+Templates support all of the same functions as live devices, except functions related to reading from or deploying to an on-boarded device.
 To change the access rules associated with an ASA FirePOWER template:

 - Navigate Policies > Application.